kidow/whatbingo/README.md

 ![intro](./src/static/intro.png)

-### This project is inspired by the Atomic Design.
+### This project is inspired by the Atomic Design, used by hooks.

 [Atomic Design](https://arc.js.org)